 The emphasis is on building your creativity and conceptual thinking skills using a wide range of materials, techniques and processes.

-A minimum of five GCSEs (with two at grade 6, and three at grade 4).
-GCSE English at grade 4 and an associated Art & Design subject at grade 4.
+A minimum of five GCSEs at grade 4 and above, including Maths and English, with at least two at grade 6.
+An associated Art & Design subject at grade 5 or BTEC Merit.

 Graphics A-Level enables progression on to a number of degree courses at university within the field including Web Design, Interior Design, Visual Communications and Photography.
 It also leads to a number of careers including Animator, Web Designer, Games Designer, Typographer, Packaging Designer, Furniture Design, Editorial Design, Exhibition Design, Illustrator and Advertising.

 Students have the opportunities to work on live projects such as editing photographs for the college website.
 They also have the chance to visit a few art galleries and exhibitions throughout the year.

 Component 1 - Coursework: